joelparkerhenderson/decision-record/template.md

   * Regulatory factors - we prefer have these in the political factors.

-  * Environmental factors - we prefer to have these in the econonmic factors.
+  * Environmental factors - we prefer to have these in the economic factors.

   * Demographic factors - we prefer to have these in the social factors.

-### Other analyis (add your own ideas here)
+### Other analysis (add your own ideas here)

 Add your own ideas here...